 Our cover designer is a creative artist known as Black Bear and Bandit.
 He specialises in book cover design but in his spare time, he has fun creating digital illustrations from the Marvel Universe and Star Wars.
 With expertise in nonfiction covers, he can create a bespoke design based on your ideas, genre standards, and current trends… or you can buy one of his one-off template covers here.

-Olga is an Eng Lit with Creative Writing graduate and the founding editor of opia.
-In her spare time, she is a copy editor at The Publishing Post, collects notebooks she doesn’t need, and tries to transition from planning her novel to actually writing it.
+Olga is a writer and freelance editor with a first-class degree in English Lit with Creative Writing.
+She is also the founding editor of opia and a copy editor at The Publishing Post.
+In her spare time, she dabbles in art, collects notebooks she doesn’t need, and tries to transition from planning her novel to actually writing it.
 You can connect with her on social media here.

-Shaun from Scritty Copy Writing has been writing since he could first hold a typewriter.
-Returning to education in his early 20s, he graduated with a first in Creative & Professional Writing.
+Shaun from Scritti Creative Copy is an Amazon bestselling author who has written and published fiction and nonfiction books.
+Particularly experienced in writing biographies, he has a first-class degree in Creative Writing and is a member of the highly respected Room 204 writer development programme.
 With a keen eye for a sharp phrase, Shaun will make your words sing.
 You can find out more about his work here.

 Simran is experienced in all areas of digital marketing, such as planning and strategy, copywriting and SEO, email marketing and social media management, PPC and paid social ads.
 Whether you want to promote a new or existing book, Simran can help you reach the right audience and drive sales.